moondawggy/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 - If you're also using Windows Server Web Application Proxy, deploy the target Windows Server version on a new computer, apply all Windows Updates, and install the Remote Access server role and Web Application Proxy role service.
 For more information, see [Working with Web Application Proxy](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn584113(v=ws.11)).

 - If you're upgrading to AD FS in Windows Server 2016 or later, the farm upgrade requires the AD schema to be at least level 85.
-If you're upgrading to in Windows Server AD FS 2019 or later, the AD schema must be at least 88.
 For more information about upgrading your domain, see [Upgrade domain controllers to a newer version of Windows Server](../../ad-ds/deploy/upgrade-domain-controllers.md).

 - Have a defined time frame planned for completion.
 It's not recommended to operate a mixed mode state for an extended period of time.
 Leaving AD FS in a mixed mode state might cause issues with the farm.